 Applications with business ideas outside these three sectors will be considered in other programs outside of the BC PNP Entrepreneur Immigration Pilot.
 These include the BC PNP Tech Pilot and the PNP Express Entry Program.
 Entrepreneurs wishing to purchase existing businesses across B.C. are able to register under the standard BC PNP Entrepreneur Immigration Program.

 If selected for a site visit, applicants must be present for the site visit.
 Verification documents may be requested prior to qualifying for a site visit.

 The City of Merritt will review applications once per month in the order that they are received.

 Only successful candidates will be contacted for a site visit.
-Visit the BC PNP Flowchart
+See the BC PNP Flowchart below.

 Step 1: Review the B.C.
 PNP Pilot Criteria

-Read about program requirement on the Province's website to ensure you qualify for the pilot.
+Read about program requirements on the Province’s website to ensure you qualify for the pilot.

 Eligible applicants must meet all the below criteria:

 - Must be a new business from the three sectors identified above

 - Minimum of $100,000 in eligible business investments